 Stoozing: Investing with 0% Intro APR Credit Cards

-Stoozing follows the same principle as carry trades but it leverages 0% Intro APR Credit Cards instead of low-interest loans.
+Stoozing follows the same principle as carry trades, but it leverages 0% Intro APR Credit Cards instead of low-interest loans.

 Stoozing is done by using your credit card to pay for whatever you need and then investing the same amount of money into an investment vehicle of your choice.
 This means that this strategy requires you to have high credit utilization, which is bad for your credit score.

-Aside from the usual risks associated with investing a loan, stoozing also exposes investors to the risk of not being able to transfer their balance to a new credit card.
+Aside from the usual risks associated with investing in a loan, stoozing also exposes investors to the risk of not being able to transfer their balance to a new credit card.

 BNPL Used for Carry Trade or Stoozing?